Glencore Advances Share Buy-Back Program with Latest Purchase - TipRanks.com

 - Explore ETFs TipRanks' users love and see what insights the ETF AI Analyst reveals about the ones you follow.

-Glencore plc has announced the purchase of 900,000 of its ordinary shares from UBS AG, London Branch, as part of its ongoing share buy-back program.
-The shares were bought at prices ranging from £2.9885 to £3.0260, with a volume-weighted average price of £3.0054.
-These shares will be held in treasury, and this transaction is part of the second phase of the buy-back program expected to conclude in February 2026.
-This move is likely to impact Glencore’s shareholder value and market positioning by potentially enhancing earnings per share and providing a signal of confidence in the company’s financial health.
+Glencore plc has announced the purchase of 900,000 of its own ordinary shares from UBS AG, London Branch, as part of its ongoing share buy-back program.
+The shares were acquired at prices ranging from £2.9925 to £3.0425 and will be held in treasury.
+This transaction is part of the second phase of Glencore’s buy-back initiative, which is set to conclude in February 2026, and reflects the company’s strategy to manage its capital structure and return value to shareholders.

 The most recent analyst rating on (GB:GLEN) stock is a Buy with a £470.00 price target.
 To see the full list of analyst forecasts on Glencore stock, see the GB:GLEN Stock Forecast page.